w3f/polkadot-deployer/README.md

 * Kubernetes Engine API and billing enabled for your project (see [here](https://cloud.google.com/kubernetes-engine/docs/quickstart)).

-In order to deploy polkadot on GCP you can use a the preset configuration file: ```create.remote.sample-GCP.json``` and issue the following command:
+In order to deploy polkadot on GCP you need to edit the preset configuration file: ```config/create.remote.sample-GCP.json``` so that it contains your projectID and domain.
+Then you can issue the following command:

  ```node . create --config config/create.remote.sample-GCP.json --verbose```